Bi-level algorithm for optimizing hyperparameters in penalized nonnegative matrix factorization: New Formulation

-\paragraph{\textbf{Computational considerations}} Opting between RMD and FMD depends on balancing trade-off based on the size of $\mathbf{w}$ and $\lambda$.
-RMD approach requires all $\{\mathbf{w}^{(t)}\}_{t=1, \dots, T}$ are stored in memory to compute $\mathbf{A}_t$ and $\mathbf{B}_t$ in the backward pass and therefore is suitable when the quantity $r(T)$ is small.
-AltBi uses a FMD strategy, that requires time $O(r(T))$ and space $O(r)$, for every row and for every iteration.
+\paragraph{\textbf{Computational considerations}} Opting between RMD and FMD depends on balancing the trade-off based on the size of $\mathbf{w}_i$ and $\lambda_i$.
+The RMD approach requires that $\mathbf{w}_i^{(t)}$ for all $i = 1, \dots, n$ and all $t= 1, \dots, T$ are stored in memory to compute $\mathbf{A}_t$ and $\mathbf{b}_t$ in the backward pass, and therefore it is suitable when the quantity $rT$ is small.
+As we will see later, our approach uses the FMD strategy that requires time $O(rT)$ and space $O(r)$ for every row and iteration.